benyakirten/benyakiredits/README.md

 * PLANNED CHANGES
 > Added an "upcoming" projects/books/short stories section, maybe with a preview of what I'm working on.
 I want to at least add canvas elements and animations to some part of the website.
+> Create many more template parts
+> These updates probably won't happen until I finish the website and work on my second book.

 * CHANGELOG
 > 3/13/2021: Put single line statements into single line instead of spreading across multiple lines.
 Added some redundancies to help with Bluehost differences between it and local environment.
 Fixed custom field variable reading in template-parts/content-book.php
 > 3/13/2021-2: Uh, it turns out I forgot to paginate links in the archive pages.
 I completely overlooked it, but it was a quick fix.
 I might have to push a few other small changes in the coming days.
 > 3/15/2021: I changed the ::before pseudo element for ul and ol.
 Turns out the nav menus, linkbox child menus and jetpack's social menu icons are lists too.
 > 3/25/2021: I didn't notice that the ::before was applied to the tech list on the cards.
 I also added a small margin bottom to the end of regular lists.
+> 4/27/2021: Fixed the footer alignment function so it works properly in production (no errors in development before previously, just in production).
+Added a function to remove the pagination div on archive pages with no pages to paginate.
+Changed all script localizations in the inc folder to provide information as arrays instead of as one-off information.
+Changed full-technology.php to utils.php because, some day, it may include more functions than that one.